Code of practice 1 - Handling of personal data

 - sex life or sexual orientation

-3.4 The data protection law also treats criminal data with a higher degree of care than other personal data.
-More is expected on this in the Data Protection Bill currently going through the UK Parliament.
+1.10 The data protection legislation also treats criminal data with a higher degree of care than other personal data.

-3.6.1 We must have one of six prescribed lawful bases for processing personal data.
+1.12.1 The College, processes personal data under one of six prescribed lawful basis for processing personal data.
 Seeking consent from the individuals whose data they are is one basis for processing but should be considered only where there is no more suitable legal basis for the processing.

-(ii) processing is permitted if it is necessary for compliance with a legal obligation under EU law or the laws of a Member State (in short, where the College has to comply with a UK or EU law legal obligation);
+- processing is permitted if it is necessary for compliance with a legal obligation (in short, where the College has to comply with a UK or EU law);

-(iii) processing is permitted if it is necessary in order to protect the vital interests of the data subject or of another natural person (in short, to protect vital interests);
+- processing is permitted if it is necessary in order to protect the vital interests of the data subject or of another natural person;

-(iv) processing is permitted if it is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller under UK or EU/ EU Member States law (in short, the public interest basis – this would be relevant for some functions carried on by the College such as teaching and research in the public interest);
+- processing is permitted if it is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller (in short, this would be relevant for some functions carried on by the College such as teaching and research in the public interest);

-(v) processing is permitted if it is necessary for the purposes of legitimate interests pursued by the controller (or by a third party), except where the controller's interests are overridden by the interests, fundamental rights or freedoms of the affected data subjects which require protection, particularly where the data subject is a child (in short, the legitimate interest basis).
+- processing is permitted if it is necessary for the purposes of legitimate interests pursued by the controller (or by a third party), except where the controller's interests are overridden by the interests, fundamental rights or freedoms of the affected data subjects which require protection, particularly where the data subject is a child.

 This does not apply to processing carried out by public authorities in the performance of their duties i.e. the College cannot rely on this basis with respect to activities that are carried out in the public interest such as teaching and research in the public interest;